Written by Suzanna Poredos

 Content note: Contains descriptions of pet death, depression and suicide support services.

-I never thought that Francis Huckleberry Rose-Bud, or Francis for short, would really die.
 I thought he would live forever, even surpassing the end of time.
 We were the best of buds and were never far apart.
 He was my hobby, my purring machine, my weighted blanket and my spiritual connection to nature all rolled in one.

 But grief and loss are tricky situations, and thirteen years of compulsory schooling and children’s television shows did not prepare me for the feelings of grief and loss that death brings.
 For me, mourning Francis was emotionally, spiritually, and physically painful.